slackpropagation/silent-leak-detector/README.md

 **Key Insight:** Conversion probability rises sharply in the 10–20 minute window and is nearly zero for sessions under 10 seconds, indicating the critical engagement period.

-**Page Context:**
-This chart is implemented in [pages/Session_Duration_vs_Conversion.py](pages/Session_Duration_vs_Conversion.py).
-It reads `data/cleaned_sessions.csv`, filters session durations to a realistic range, and assigns each to a duration bucket (e.g., <10s, 10s–1m, 1–5m, 5–20m, >20m).
-Conversion rates are plotted as lines on the primary y-axis, while session volumes are displayed as semi-transparent bars on the secondary y-axis.
-Device categories are color-coded, and the layout uses a dark theme (`#2E2E2E`) with footer annotations for data source attribution.

 ### 4. **Source × Device Heatmap**

 This heatmap breaks down conversion performance across two dimensions: